puyo/gregorymcintyre.com/source/opinion/articles/male-feminists/index.markdown

 People aren't always comfortable with this fact.
 If more men are going to become feminists, we need to normalise feminism amongst men.
 We need to make it pretty mainstream.
-We probably need more famous strong, proud male feminists to point to and say, "I am like that man."
+We probably need more famous strong, proud male feminists to point to and say, ``I am like that man.''

-Most of my life, I labelled myself a "pro-feminist" because calling myself a feminist seemed presumptuous and not necessarily welcome by female feminists.
+Most of my life, I labelled myself a ``pro-feminist'' because calling myself a feminist seemed presumptuous and not necessarily welcome by female feminists.
 My first explicit invitation to feminism came from a man.
 Here it is: